 Not necessarily.
 Many children with cerebral palsy attend mainstream school and go on to university or college.

+The cost of therapy will depend on how many sessions you require and how many therapists attend the sessions.
 Most children attend for intensive blocks of therapy lasting for up to six weeks, depending on individual need.
-Including the cost of evaluation and home reports/reference DVD, a block of therapy for each child costs up to £5,000.
+Including the cost of evaluation and home reports/reference DVD, a block of therapy for each child costs up to a maximum of £5,000.
 Each session lasts approximately 1 hour 15 minutes and while up to three therapists can be involved during sessions, more usually there are two involved.

-If a child's NHS health Board does not cover the cost of the treatment block, we will aspire to allocate funding to each child through other sources.
+If a person's NHS health Board does not cover the cost of the treatment block, we will aspire to allocate funding through other sources.
 We apply for funds from a select group of charitable trusts; run our own established fundraising events; and encourage individuals, businesses, schools and community groups to fundraise on our behalf.
-We also encourage families to fundraise themselves with our assistance.
+We also encourage families to fundraise themselves with our assistance and now accommodate self-funding of therapy.

 For more information about how you can help us fundraise, click here.

-Until recently, we received £6,500 annually from the Scottish Government - equivalent to around 1% of our income.
+Until recently, we received £6,500 annually from the Scottish Government - equivalent to less than 1% of our income.
 This funding is currently being reviewed and we are also waiting to hear about the outcome of applications to other government funds, so the figure may change in future.